miguelcfsilva11/Hawkins_Chess-AI/README.md

 # Engine Performance

-Hawkins plays at a really high-level, even when compared to the strongest AIs ever written in Python.
+Hawkins plays at a really high-level, even when compared to the strongest AIs ever built with Python.
 In this particular game, Hawkins went head to head with Stockfish's fifth level on [lichess](https://lichess.org/) (rated ~2000 ELO), and won after dozens of well-crafted moves.

 <img src="image/Stockfish_vs_Hawkins.gif" width="300" height="300">

 **Stockfish vs Hawkins, 0-1** ([PGN](image/Stockfish_vs_Hawkins.pgn))

+# Run It

+Hawkins runs on both Unix and Windows terminals.
+In order to put the engine to test, you must either download the source code or install its package, which is available via [PyPI](https://pypi.org/project/hawkins/).
+To install it:
+`
+  pip install hawkins
+  `
+After the installation process, run the following command to start playing:
+`
+  python -m hawkins.chessboard
+  `